Kinto/kinto-http.py/README.rst

         :target: https://coveralls.io/r/Kinto/kinto-http.py

-Kinto is a service that allows to store and synchronize arbitrary data, attached to a user account.
+Kinto is a service that allows users to store and synchronize arbitrary data, attached to a user account.
 Its primary interface is HTTP.

 *kinto-http* is a Python library that eases the interactions with